Sharondaminabo/Portfolio/README.md

 ## Projects

-### EV Energy Analysis
+### Data Collection and Analysis
-Analysis of electric vehicle adoption trends and energy demand.
+Collecting data from Excel and interpreting it through code (MATLAB).

-### Heat Diffusion Simulation
+### Fiber Optics Simulation
-Numerical simulation of heat transfer using finite difference methods.
+Numerical simulation of the speed of light in fiber cables.

-### Air Pollution Prediction
-Regression model predicting pollution levels using environmental data.

 ## Contact
 Email: sharontdaminabo@gmail.com
-LinkedIn:
+LinkedIn: Sharon Daminabo